mcbryde/managing/README.md

 2. What your overall status is.
 Stressed?
 Underworked?

 ## Random stuff about me that aren't work related
-* I'm currently getting better at photography and playing the ukulele.
+* I'm currently getting better at woodworking, toddler-raising, and I still happily suck at playing the ukulele (but that doesn't stop me).
 * I devour books.
 I should institute a 1 non-fiction to 1 scifi/fantasy rule, but I'd probably never keep it.
 * Also video games.
 Single player RPGs are my jam.
 (Current favorite: Horizon Zero Dawn)
 * Also board games.
 My friends have had an every-other-Saturday group for ~10 years.
 So ... yes.
-* Sailing is awesome!
-Hard to keep up since I moved to San Antonio though, still working on that one.
-* Camping (backpacking) is awesome too, though again, harder in San Antonio.
+* Camping (backpacking) is awesome, though harder in San Antonio during Covid.
 Fun fact: I've spent at least 6 months of my life camping.